-Facing increased pressures from Congress and the public after a record-breaking 64 million vehicle recalls in 2014, the NHTSA signaled it is fed up with “business as usual” announcing it was fining Japanese air bag maker Takata Industries $14,000 a day for failing to cooperate with a federal investigator over air bag safety problems now blamed in six deaths and more than 100 injuries worldwide.
+Facing increased pressures from Congress and the public after a record-breaking 64 million vehicle recalls in 2014, the National Highway Traffic Safety Administration (NHTSA) signaled it is fed up with “business as usual” announcing it was fining Japanese air bag maker Takata Industries $14,000 a day for failing to cooperate with a federal investigator over airbag safety problems now blamed in six deaths and more than 100 injuries worldwide.

-And although 17 million vehicles have been recalled worldwide to repair the air bag, another 20 to 25 million more vehicles of various makes and models, may also have the defective air bags, putting millions more at risk for gruesome or potentially fatal injuries from exploding air bags.
+And although 17 million vehicles have been recalled worldwide to repair the airbag, another 20 to 25 million more vehicles of various makes and models, may also have defective airbags, putting millions more at risk for gruesome or potentially fatal injuries from exploding airbags.

-The NHTSA recommends checking your vehicle’s 17-digit VIN number to see if your vehicle is the subject of a recall, and even if you previously had your air bags inspected, or have not received a recall notice.
+The NHTSA recommends checking your vehicle’s 17-digit VIN number to see if your vehicle is the subject of a recall, and even if you previously had your airbags inspected, or have not received a recall notice.
 Your vehicle VIN # is located on a metal plate on the top left corner of the driver’s side dashboard.
-Follow this link and input the 17-digit number to see if your vehicle is affected by the air bag or some other recall. http://www.nhtsa.gov/Vehicle+Safety/Recalls+&+Defects
+Follow this link and input the 17-digit number to see if your vehicle is affected by the airbag or some other recall. https://www.nhtsa.gov/recalls

-The failure by Takata Industries to adequately and timely address ongoing problems with its air bags is one reason we support proposed federal legislation to increase NHTSA authority over automakers and component parts manufacturers, but we believe to impact manufacturer behavior and Board of Directors’ decision-making, monetary fines need to be significantly increased from $7,000 a day, and decision-makers and Boards of Directors must be held criminally liable when they fail to timely disclose and timely repair known vehicle safety defects that result in injuries and deaths.
-With the NHTSA stepping up enforcement of vehicle safety standards, hopefully automakers have received the message that they can no longer sweep vehicle defects under the rug at the expense of consumer safety and will be held responsible for their products.
+The failure by Takata Industries to adequately and timely address ongoing problems with its airbags is one reason we support proposed federal legislation to increase NHTSA authority over automakers and component parts manufacturers, but we believe that in order to impact manufacturer behavior and the Board of Directors’ decision-making, monetary fines need to be significantly increased from $7,000 a day, and decision-makers and Boards of Directors must be held criminally liable when they fail to timely disclose and repair known vehicle defects that result in injuries and deaths.
+With the NHTSA stepping up enforcement of vehicle safety standards, hopefully, automakers have received the message that they can no longer sweep vehicle defects under the rug at the expense of consumer safety and will be held responsible for their products.